bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 Returns the current technology level.
 This also includes the base level information, similar to &#39;oslevel -r&#39;.

+# display version of &lt;operating system&gt; : string

+Returns the operating system version.
+It applies to Windows only.

+{% qna %}
+Q: display version of operating system
+A: 21H1
+{% endqna %}

 # embedded of &lt;operating system&gt; : boolean

 Returns whether the operating system is an embedded version, such as Windows XP Embedded.